polifonia-project/sonar2021_demo/harmonic-sim/experiment/README.md

 ## The harmonic network

 To conclude, you may want to visualise all the harmonic matches in a more compact way, so that you will be able to **spot interesting connections**.
-This is possible thanks to our interactive harmonic network, which can be visualised and inspected at [this link](https://andreapoltronieri.org/harmonic_similarity_graph/).
+This is possible thanks to our interactive harmonic network, which can be visualised and inspected at <a href="https://andreapoltronieri.org/harmonic_similarity_graph/" target="_blank">this link</a>.
 Once you open the file, the graph might appear very condensed in a region, but you can zoom and interact with it.

 <p align="center">
 <img src="assets/full_graph.png" width="800">